-Farmhouse style has been around for a while, however thanks to HGTV and the show, Fixer Upper with Chip and Joanna Gaines, the style has become much more popular and trendier.
+Farmhouse interior design has been around for a while.
+Thanks to HGTV and the show, Fixer Upper with Chip and Joanna Gaines, the style has become more popular and trendy.
 Unlike past versions, today’s style tends to avoid being too cute or going overboard with one thing, like pigs or roosters.
-A farmhouse style home should aim to look collected over time by balancing old with new and avoid being matchy-matchy.
+A farmhouse style home should aim to look like pieces were collected over time by balancing old with new to avoid being matchy-matchy.
 Not only is farmhouse style cozy and comfortable, it is family friendly and versatile.
 There are many sub-styles to farmhouse, such as modern farmhouse, French country farmhouse or industrial farmhouse.

 Despite which sub-style you are trying to achieve there are several basic elements to farmhouse style that you can use to create the look you desire.

 This is one of the most common elements of farmhouse décor and it is fairly easy to achieve.
 You can simply incorporate one large piece of furniture with exposed or stripped wood, such as a dining room table or bathroom vanity.

 Architectural elements are a favourite in farmhouse style.
 They can either be elements that are part of the house or pieces of décor.
 Examples are, real or faux exposed beams, corbels, pillars, shiplap or our favourite hardwood floors.

 Most farmhouse homes use a neutral colour palette such as pale shades of gray, beige, taupe and white.
 If colour is used it is typically muted colours like sage, aqua or yellow.
 If a vibrant pop of colour is desired, occasionally people will use teal or red.

 Open concept is a hallmark of farmhouse style as it helps to create the welcoming, approachable and comfortable feel that farmhouse design is known for.
 Spaces like an open concept kitchen and large living room are the perfect design layout for farmhouse designs.